odaiwai/2020_SARS2-CoV_COVID19/README.md

  - This was started on the 5th of January, when initial reports of some sort of illness in Wuhan were started to appear in Hong Kong.
 Hence the name of the repository, and many reference to Wuhan Coronvirus, etc.

+## 2020/03/27 - NOTES

+Yes, I know my Python isn't perfect - this is a work in progress, and I'm learning every day.